 In all likelihood, you can recall a time when you felt like you were answering a question that seemed irrelevant, or you were getting an answer from a candidate that felt like a theatre play.

 The key to a great interview question is engaging the candidate in a conversation.

-To achieve this, ask open questions (Who, When, How, Why, Where) or ask for examples.
-This will result in longer answers that will get a lot more value from.
+To achieve this, ask open-ended questions (Who, When, How, Why, Where) or ask for examples.
+This will result in longer answers that will get a lot more value from the in-depth detail.

 "Do you have experience with software testing?" (bad) vs “What is your experience with software testing?” (good)